- ICP Levels I/II Workshops Pair (Teaching of Dressage; Teaching of Jumping, which includes both of eventing’s jumping phases)

 ICP CONTINUING EDUCATION

-Virtually all professionals are required to continue to educate themselves in their career area in order to broaden and deepen their understanding and to competently meet the new challenges that arise in their occupation.
-Fulfilling ICP’s Continuing Education Program requirements assists every certified instructor, YEH instructor, and YEH professional trainer in doing that.
-Once an instructor, YEH instructor or YEH professional trainer is certified, he or she receives from the USEA office a copy of the ICP’s Continuing Education Program, which describes these requirements and the process for fulfilling them.
+Virtually all career areas require professionals to continue to educate themselves to broaden and deepen their understanding of and to competently meet new challenges in their career area.
+Fulfilling ICP’s Continuing Education Program requirements assist every certified instructor, YEH instructor, and YEH professional trainer in doing that.
+Once an instructor, YEH instructor, or YEH professional trainer is certified, he or she receives from the USEA office a copy of the ICP’s Continuing Education Program, which describes these requirements and the process for fulfilling them.